 You’ll notice they all have a base of avocado (for good fats) and banana (because they are awesome for his developing digestive system and help naturally sweeten the flavor).
 Plus, H was most likely a monkey in his past life as he’s kind of obsessed with the things.
 Many recipes will suggest to add whole or 2% milk as a base for kiddos, but we’re still staying away from cow’s milk products because of H’s intolerance, so I stick with water or coconut milk.

-For those of you wondering how much of each I use, it's honestly mostly eyeballing it at this point.
-However, whenever I start a recipe for one of these toddler friendly green smoothies, I usually do a general guideline of:
+For those of you wondering how much of each I use, it’s honestly mostly eyeballing it at this point.
+However, here are my general guidelines for a recipe for one of these toddler friendly green smoothies:

 - 1 – 1.5 cups liquid (depending on how thick you like it)